freezy/dmd-extensions/README.md

   --use-gray4              Sends frames in 4-bit grayscale to the display if
                            supported.
 Default: false

+  -c, --color              Sets the color of a grayscale source that is
+                           rendered on an RGB destination.
+Default: ff3000

   --flip-x                 Flips the image horizontally.
 Default: false.

   --flip-y                 Flips the image vertically.
 Default: false.

+  -p, --port               Force COM port for PinDMDv3 devices.
+Example:
+                           "COM3".

   -q, --quit-when-done     Exit the program when finished, e.g. when Pinball
                            FX2 doesn't receive any frames anymore.
 Default: